 The Importance of Licensing Requirements and Program Accreditation

 When researching programs, students must make sure to only consider online FNP programs that are accredited by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
-Completion of a CCNE or ACEN-accredited graduate nursing program is one of the requirements for nurses to receive national certification as family nurse practitioners from either the ANCC or AANPCP.
+Completion of a CCNE or ACEN-accredited graduate nursing program is one of the requirements for nurses to receive national certification as family nurse practitioners from either the ANCC or AANPCB.

-In addition to earning national certification as an FNP through the ANCC or the AANPCP, RNs must also seek licensure as an advanced practice provider from their state’s board of nursing.
+In addition to earning national certification as an FNP through the ANCC or the AANPCB, RNs must also seek licensure as an advanced practice provider from their state’s board of nursing.
 Each state board of nursing has slightly different requirements for APRN licensure.
 As a result, students who wish to enroll in an online FNP program that is based in a state that is different from their state of residence should check with the program’s staff to confirm that this program meets both national certification requirements and their state board of nursing licensing requirements.

 Admission Requirements for Online FNP Programs